null

 How to Grow Herbs Indoors

-With the right plants and conditions, you can plant and enjoy fresh herbs in winter
+With the right plants and growing conditions, you can plant and enjoy fresh herbs year-round

 Where to Grow Herbs Indoors

-Indoor grown herbs need as much sun as they can get, so be sure to place them in a sunny spot, preferably in a south-facing window.
-Windows facing east or west will work for herbs that tolerate some shade, but north-facing windows won't get enough light.
-You can also choose to supplement or even replace the sun with a grow lamp that can shine on your herbs for 12-14 hours a day.
-Find grow lamps at your local garden center or online.
+Indoor grown herbs need as much sun as they can get, so place them in your sunniest spot, which is preferably a south-facing window.
+East or west-facing windows can also work for herbs that tolerate some shade, but north-facing windows won't provide enough light.
+You can also supplement natural light with a grow lamp, which should shine on your herbs for 12 to 14 hours a day.
+You can find grow lamps online or at your local garden center.

 Plant Your Herbs in Quality Soil